 9. Going “Rogue” on Procedure

 You likely have standard procedures for almost every scenario that you may come across, along with a set of protocols you follow in order to best support your customers.
 It is very important that the support experience with your users is consistent.
 Be sure your team knows the boundaries of what they can and can’t do.
 The Internet is full of great tools, but make sure to ask yourself if what you are using is acceptable for a business setting.
 Sure, there may be hundreds of articles telling you to use this tool to solve your problem, but legally can you?
 Very often I find when we acquire a new customer, the previous IT Team used free versions of anti-malware or antivirus software.
 Free versions of software are not for business use, and using them as such typically violates license agreements.
-Luckily for us, Continuum bundles Malwarebytes Pro into their IT management platform.
-Read the license of any tool you are considering before implementing it for commercial use.
+Therefore, read the license of any tool you are considering before implementing it for commercial use.
 Then double check that everyone on your team understands what is and isn't acceptable so you are all on the same page.

 10. Using the Same Password